Helperbird/website/src/pages/help/introduction/how-to-pin-a-chrome-extension.md

 featureDescription:
   Discover how to switch Helperbird from off to on for Google Chrome, Firefox, Safari, and Edge.
 date: 2016-01-03
+headerTags:
+  [
+    { tag: 'safari', title: 'Safari' },
-headerTags: [ { tag: "safari", title: "Safari" },{ tag: "google-chrome", title: "Google Chrome" },{ tag: "microsoft-edge", title: "Microsoft Edge" },{ tag: "mozilia-firefox", title: "Mozila Firefox" } ]
+    { tag: 'google-chrome', title: 'Google Chrome' }, { tag: 'microsoft-edge', title: 'Microsoft Edge' }, { tag: 'mozilia-firefox', title: 'Mozila Firefox' }
+  ]
 tags: introduction
 url: help/how-to-pin-a-chrome-extension/
 permalink: help/how-to-pin-a-chrome-extension/
 ---

 Pinning an extension like Helperbird in your browser ensures quick and easy access.
 This guide covers how to pin extensions in Safari, Google Chrome, Microsoft Edge, and Firefox.

 **Note:** Menu icons vary across browsers: a puzzle piece in Chrome, three vertical dots in Edge, a hamburger menu in Firefox, and a settings icon in Safari.

 ---